samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

 1. Using the menu on the left, navigate to **Evaluation**.
 1. Select the **Manual evaluations** tab to find the manual evaluations you just saved.
 Note that you can explore your previously created manual evaluations, continue where you left of, and save the updated evaluations.

-## Evaluate your with built-in metrics
+## Evaluate your copilot with the built-in metrics

 When you have created a copilot with a chat flow, you can evaluate the flow by doing a batch run and assessing the performance of the flow with built-in metrics.